heliomarpm/ionic-transparent_statusbar_demo/README.md

 * Clone this repository:  `git@github.com:heliomarpm/ionic-transparent-statusbar-demo.git`
 * Run `npm install` from the project root.
-* Run `ionic serve` in a terminal from the project root.
+* Run `ionic cordova run android` in a terminal from the project root.

 ## Transparent statusBar for android